 But as breathtaking as the Paterson is, one has to wonder how it stands up to the thumb print Walker-Colt.

 "This Walker is extremely rare," Hogan began.
 "It’s well known gun, they call it the thumb print walker.
 Of course they made 1,000 Walkers, issued them in pairs to the Texas Rangers.
 But this is a civilian run gun.
 One of 100."

 According to Hogan, removing the cylinder reveals a "C" stamped on the side.
 C for condemned.

 Why is that significant?
 Because if they were only building 100 guns, then why were dipping into the condemned parts barrel on #1078 (civilian models ran serial #1,000 through 1,100).
 Probably means the intended number 1,100 never quite made it to the shelves.

 But to get the whole story, including why they call it the Thumb Print Walker, you need to tune into the Sportsman Channel around 6:40pm eastern time this afternoon.
 There you'll find the Paterson, the Walker and the Supica just itching to go.

-Though the Le Page isn't there, you can see all the other guns in the NRA National Firearms Museum collection at nramuseum.com
+Though these Colts aren't there, you can run through the other guns of the NRA National Firearms Museum collection at nramuseum.com